jessealter/docs/docs/security/securing-your-server.md

     This can be done using PuTTY as outlined in our guide: [Use Public Key Authentication with SSH](/docs/security/use-public-key-authentication-with-ssh#windows-operating-system).

 2. Upload the public key to your Linode.
-The `linde_user` should be the user you plan to administer the server as.
+The `linode_user` should be the user you plan to administer the server as.

     **Linux**

     From your local computer:

-        ssh-copy-id example_user@123.456.78.0
+        ssh-copy-id example_user@123.456.78.9

     **OS X**

     On your Linode:

-        sudo mkdir ~/.ssh && sudo chmod -R 700
+        mkdir ~/.ssh && chmod -R 700 ~/.ssh

     From your local computer:

-        scp ~/.ssh/id_rsa.pub example_user@123.456.78.9:~/.ssh/authorized_keys
+        scp ~/.ssh/id_rsa.pub linode_user@123.456.78.9:~/.ssh/authorized_keys

     {: .note}
     >